 You could be quite helpful in doing this research for your sister.
 On her behalf, you can contact her local library, mortuary or hospice organization to find out what bereavement resources are available in her community.
 I also encourage you to contact the local chapter of The Compassionate Friends, whose mission is to assist families toward the positive resolution of grief following the death of a child of any age, and to provide information to help others be supportive.
 (See the site's Chapter Locator page.)

 See also the MISS Foundation, offering support and resources after the death of a child.
 Help your sister to find and read some of the wonderful books about coping with the death of a child that will help both of you learn what to expect in the weeks and months ahead, and that will reassure you both that you are not alone in this grief of yours.
-See my site’s Articles ~ Columns ~ Books page for suggestions, especially those listed under Books for Children and Those Who Love Them.
+See my site’s Death of An Infant, Child or Grandchild page for suggestions.

 Another resource available to your sister is our online Grief Healing Discussion Groups.
 Our Loss of an Infant, Child or Grandchild grief forum is available to her at no cost, 24 hours a day, seven days a week.
 Your sister is most welcome to join us.